College of Education Assessment Office

 As part of the state flagship institution, the College creates model teaching and teacher preparation programs involving research and service in elementary (grades 1-6), middle level education (grades 4-9), secondary education (grades 7- 12), and special education.
 PreK-12 programs include art, dance, physical education, world language education, and teaching English to speakers of other languages.
 The School of Music offers a PreK-12 program in music education that also is affiliated with the College.
 The secondary education programs, which require a major in a content area associated with the teaching major, include English, mathematics, science (including agriculture), computer science, and social studies education.
 The special education programs lead to special education teacher certification in an early childhood or elementary/middle level area with an emphasis on severe disabilities.
 The College also offers a middle school program in mathematics and sciences, which prepares candidates to teach in middle school settings (grades 4- 9).

 Several programmatic initiatives are underway to strengthen teacher preparation.
-The following examples are illustrative: UMD recently launched its UTeach replication, Terrapin Teachers.
+The following examples are illustrative: UMD has instituted a UTeach replication, Terrapin Teachers.
 This program is expected to increase the number of high-quality secondary science, technology, engineering and mathematics (STEM) teachers and to expand the university's offerings that enable undergraduate students in STEM fields to receive both a subject-matter degree and teaching certification.
-Terrapin Teachers will increase the engagement of our on- campus faculty and local school districts in the shared venture of preparing future STEM teachers who will help us make the Common Core State Standards in mathematics and the Next Generation Science Standards a reality.
-The implementation of Terrapin Teachers is expected to lead to increases in STEM teacher production across all levels, but especially in the middle and secondary mathematics and science areas.
+Terrapin Teachers increases the engagement of our on- campus faculty and local school districts in the shared venture of preparing future STEM teachers who will help us make the Common Core State Standards in mathematics and the Next Generation Science Standards a reality.
+Terrapin Teachers is expected to lead to increases in STEM teacher production across all levels, but especially in the middle and secondary mathematics and science areas.

 UMD also is expanding development of cohort-based programs that meet specific school district needs and that will ensure a steady flow of student enrollments that reflect the diversity of Maryland’s P12 population.
 The College has been collaborating with Montgomery County Public Schools (MCPS) to design programs to help district para-professionals transition into teaching careers.
-The faculty plans to build upon the long-standing success of the Creative Initiatives in Teacher Education (CITE) program, which prepares para-educators to earn their teacher certification in elementary education.
-The College plans not only to increase the number of individuals who will be able to transition from being a paraprofessional to a fully certified elementary teacher, but also to increase the number of MCPS teachers who meet the qualifications to obtain an additional endorsement in special education or Teaching English to Speakers of Other Languages.
+Building upon the long-standing success of the Creative Initiatives in Teacher Education (CITE) program, which prepares para-educators to earn their teacher certification in elementary education, the College plans to not only increase the number of individuals who will be able to transition from being a paraprofessional to a fully certified elementary teacher, but also to increase the number of MCPS teachers who meet the qualifications to obtain an additional endorsement in special education or Teaching English to Speakers of Other Languages.
 Key program components include flexible curricular offerings that including online, hybrid and evening and weekend course work; a program structure that allows para-educators to use their existing classroom setting as early field experiences so that they can continue to receive pay and benefits through MCPS; and the use of a cohort model that encourages development of a professional learning community.

-UMD also is collaborating with Prince Georges County Public Schools (PGCPS) and Prince Georges Community College (PGCC) to develop an Early College program that will lead to an Associate of Arts degree in Middle School Mathematics and Science.
-The start date for this initiative, which is designed to attract a more diverse candidate pool into STEM teaching, was fall 2017, with the first students expected to matriculate at UMD with their Associate of Arts degree in fall 2021.
+UMD also is collaborating with Prince Georges County Public Schools (PGCPS) and Prince Georges Community College (PGCC) to develop an Early College program that will lead to an Associate of Arts degree in Middle School Mathematics and Science, Early Childhood/Early Childhood Special Education, or Elementary/Special Education.
+The start date for this initiative, which is designed to attract a more diverse candidate pool into STEM teaching and other critical shortage areas, was fall 2017, with the first students expected to matriculate at UMD with their Associate of Arts degree in fall 2021.
 The aim is to place these students in internships in PGCPS and to use these placements to actively recruit the candidates into teaching positions in the district.

-Also noteworthy, UMD is continuing its work as the lead institution for Maryland on a national initiative to implement edTPA, a performance-based teacher assessment system and licensure process for pre-service teachers.
+UMD is continuing its work as one of the lead institutions for Maryland on a national initiative to implement edTPA, a performance-based teacher assessment system and licensure process for pre-service teachers.
+The College is one of the founding members of the Maryland edTPA Collaborative, and recently hosted the 2019 Mid-Atlantic edTPA Conference at UMD.
 The edTPA is a nationally- recognized and normed assessment that will allow us to compare our candidates with others around the country, ultimately raising the standard for teacher preparation on campus, in Maryland, and nationally.
 The edTPA is not only expected to play a major role in elevating the professional and pedagogical preparation we provide to our candidates, but also in documenting our graduates’ impact on PreK-12 student learning, which is a paramount concern for school systems.